phalcon/documentation/docs/config.md

 !!! warning "NOTE"

-    If the keys from your data contain special characters such as `.`, `-` etc., and you choose to use the same character for your delimiter when using the `path()` method, you will not get the desired results back, since `path()` will interpret the delimiter as a new nested level.
+    If the keys from your data contain special characters such as `.` or `-`, and you choose to use the same character for your delimiter when using the `path()` method, you will not get the desired results back, since `path()` will interpret the delimiter as a new nested level.

 ## Merge